santis1001/Employee-Manager/README.md

 **`delAllDepartment(db)`**

-This function recieves the db connection instance and deletes the entire table using the query: `DELETE FROM department`
+This function receives the connection instance `db` and deletes the entire table by executing the query: `DELETE FROM department`.
+It removes all the records and data present in the department table.

 ```js
 function delAllDepartment(db) {